rahul210199/ansible/docs/docsite/rst/getting_started/get_started_playbook.rst

 In this output you can see:

-* The names that you give the play and each task.
+* The names that you give the play and each .
   You should always use descriptive names that make it easy to verify and troubleshoot playbooks.

 * The ``Gather Facts`` task runs implicitly.